amccarthy1/xtb/README.md

   (`auth.json.example` provided as an example)
 * Edit `botconfig.json` to change the bot channel and add commands to your bot
 * run `npm install` to install dependencies
-* run the standalone bot with `node app.js`.
+* run the standalone bot with `npm start`.
 Stop it with
 <kbd>Ctrl</kbd>+<kbd>C</kbd>

 ## Usage (for programmers)